-- Our 2018 earnings forecast for S&P 500 Index companies is \$152.50.
-Assuming a trailing 12-month price-to-earnings (PE) ratio of 19-20, we believe the S&P 500 would be fairly valued in the range of 2950-3000 by year-end 2018, representing a double-digit return from current index levels.\ - We expect value to benefit from a more favorable interest rate environment for financials in 2018. - Small and mid cap stocks may get a boost from tax reform, merger and acquisition activity, and their more domestic focus compared with larger cap companies. - Strong growth and attractive valuations to help emerging markets (EM) offset tighter global monetary policy. - We emphasize a blend of high-quality intermediate bonds, with a preference for investment-grade corporates and mortgage-backed securities (MBS) over Treasuries, and a small allocation to less interest rate-sensitive sectors, such as bank loans or high-yield bonds, for suitable investors. - Our expectation for three Federal Reserve (Fed) rate hikes in 2018 and a moderate pickup in economic growth and inflation may be a headwind for fixed income. - Balance sheet normalization isn't likely to impact Treasuries or MBS prices near term, but it is worth monitoring over time. - From a technical perspective, the S&P 500 price continues to operate above its 200-day moving average, increasing the likelihood of a sustained long-term bullish trend.
+- We expect double-digit S&P 500 returns in 2018 (including dividends), driven by earnings growth potentially in the mid-to-high teens in 2018 thanks to a combination of steady economic growth, better corporate profits, and tax cuts. - Small and midcap stocks may continue to get a boost from tax reform, merger and acquisition activity, and their more domestic focus. - We favor U.S. equities over developed international; we expect strong economic growth and attractive valuations to help emerging markets (EM) offset trade risk and tighter global monetary policy. - We emphasize a blend of high-quality intermediate bonds, with a preference for investment-grade corporates and mortgage-backed securities (MBS) over Treasuries, and a small allocation to less interest-rate-sensitive sectors, such as bank loans or high-yield bonds, for suitable investors. - Our expectation for three Federal Reserve (Fed) rate hikes in 2018 and a moderate pickup in economic growth and inflation may be a headwind for fixed income. - Balance sheet normalization isn't likely to impact Treasuries or MBS prices in the near term, but it is worth monitoring over time. - Tariffs and trade tensions, which may persist, are weighing on industrial metals and agriculture. - From a technical perspective, the S&P 500 price continues to operate above its 200-day moving average, increasing the likelihood of a sustained long-term bullish trend.